R/The Donald: Patriots.win

-Patriots.win, formerly TheDonald.win, is an independent far-right Internet forum created as a successor to r/The_Donald, similarly based around support of former President Trump.
+Patriots.win, formerly TheDonald.win, is an independent far-right Internet forum created as a successor to r/The_Donald, similarly based around support of President Trump.
 The website has been labelled "a magnet for extreme discourse" by the Financial Times.
 It has been likened to Gab and 8kun, as those sites were also created to bypass hate speech policies on more mainstream sites.

 The website was created on November 21, 2019, by moderators of r/The_Donald.
 After Reddit quarantined r/The_Donald, moderators of the subreddit promoted TheDonald.win through the use of sticky posts, touting the site as a backup to the subreddit in the event that it was banned.
 The site rapidly gained users as a result of the promotion.
 There was another surge of users to the site on June 29, 2020, when the subreddit was banned by Reddit in a purge of around 2,000 communities.
 As of December 2020, TheDonald.win ranked as the 464th most visited website in the United States and 2,875th worldwide, according to Alexa Internet.

 TheDonald.win was among the platforms used to plan the 2021 United States Capitol attack.
 According to a January 16, 2021 report from The Wall Street Journal, Epik had threatened to take TheDonald.win offline over the forum failing to remove white supremacist, racist, and violent content.
 The Journal also reported that Jody Williams, TheDonald.win's owner, had received multiple requests from the FBI for user information due to threatening posts.
-The FBI had been informed of several users who had made threatening posts on TheDonald.win, including one post from a user threatening to kill U.S. House Speaker Nancy Pelosi.
+The FBI had been informed of several users who had made threatening posts on TheDonald.win, including one post from a user threatening to kill U.S. House speaker Nancy Pelosi.
 Williams had struggled to moderate the forum's racist, antisemitic, and violent posts over the prior months, and some of TheDonald.win's volunteer moderators had responded by thwarting Williams's efforts to take down the violent and objectionable content on the forum.
 Williams and his family had also received daily death threats from the users he banned from the forum.